 “SUSE and AMD have a long history of collaborating to drive new features and functions into the market,” said Vojtěch Pavlík, Director of SUSE Labs.
 “The release of openSUSE 13.2 with AArch64 support is another significant event in this partnership.
 SUSE looks forward to continuing to work with AMD on new innovations.”

 The openSUSE 13.2 support for AMD Opteron™ A1100 Series processor reflects AMD’s continued leadership in driving the AArch64 software ecosystem through collaboration and partnerships.
 AMD showcased demonstrations of the LAMP Stack and Wordpress in May, was a target partner of the Red Hat Early Access Program announced in July, and most recently showcased Hadoop running with the Oracle JDK at JavaOne in September.

 If you’re interested in hearing more about the work we’re doing with SUSE, be sure to catch our very own Karl Freund, corporate vice president, Product Management and Marketing, Server Business Unit, who will present a session on “Seattle” in the SUSE booth at SuperComputing 2014 on Wed, Nov 19th at 11:30 a.m.
 CT.

-Greg Shippen is Fellow and Chief Architect, Embedded Solutions Business Unit at AMD.
-His postings are his own opinions and may not represent AMD’s positions, strategies or opinions.
+Margaret Lewis is the Director of Software, Server Business Unit at AMD.
+Her postings are her own opinions and may not represent AMD’s positions, strategies or opinions.
 Links to third party sites, and references to third party trademarks, are provided for convenience and illustrative purposes only.
 Unless explicitly stated, AMD is not responsible for the contents of such links, and no third party endorsement of AMD or any of its products is implied.